Trackunit/developer-hub/api-docs/custom-field-values.md

 ## Set values on additional standard fields

 Trackunit provides a number a number of standard fields for common metadata, that can be used by all customers to extend the available data model.
-These fields can exists across different domains of Trackunit's data model and currently can extend assets, accounts, groups or sites.

 1. Use the [Custom Fields Values API](/reference/custom-fields-get-values) to get all available fields.
-- Specify the `entityId` for your query.
-Depending on which domain type you are interested in, this can be an assetId, accountId, groupId or siteId.
+- Specify the `entityId` for your query, which is an assetId for the current list of standard fields.
 - Specify which System Of Measurement you would like to use (SI or US customary)

 2. Use the `Create`, `Update` or `Delete value` endpoints for any futher operations on the available fields.

 # Set values on your own custom fields

 Custom fields provide a way to define new fields in the Trackunit data model.
 Allowing to extend and customize Trackunit Manager.
-Currently we support **extending the data model of assets, accounts, groups and sites with new fields**.
+Currently we support **extending the data model of assets, accounts, groups, sites, customers and rental contracts with new fields**.

 > 📘 Subscription requirement
 >